devleomk1/DS-Aspect-Ratio-Tool/README.md

  - Can apply various custom resolutions with custom settings.

 ## Installation
-Download the latest version of the PKG installer from the [download page](link-to-download-page) and run it
+Download the latest version of the `dmg` installer from the [download page](https://github.com/devleomk1/DS-display-ratio/releases/) and run it

 ## Usage